vacp2p/rfc/content/docs/rfcs/70/README.md

 - If resolution of ENS data is performed, implementers SHOULD take precautions to preserve user privacy and consent.
 Their `address` could be forwarded to third party services as part of the resolution process.

+## Relying Party Implementer Steps
+### Specifying the Request Origin
+The `domain` and, if present, the `scheme`, in the SIWE Message MUST correspond to the origin from where the signing request was made.

+### Verifying a signed Message
+The SIWE Message MUST be checked for conformance to the ABNF Message Format and its signature MUST be checked as defined in Signing and Verifying Messages with Ethereum Accounts.

+### Creating Sessions
+Sessions MUST be bound to the address and not to further resolved resources that can change.

+### Interpreting and resolving Resources
+Implementers SHOULD ensure that that URIs in the listed resources are human-friendly when expressed in plaintext form.